BMW X2 Review & Prices

 Driving the X2 in town is pretty easy.
 We’ve only driven the sporty M35i so far, but slip it into its comfort or eco driving mode and the engine and gearbox become unobtrusive and don’t feel jerky or uncomfortable in typical sluggish town traffic.

-Visibility is good out of the front, but rear visibility is rather compromised - there’s a big blindspot over your shoulder, and the rear window is narrow.
-It’s a good thing BMW’s clever parking tech comes as standard - capable of parking the car for you, or even executing your last moves in reverse if you’ve gone too far down a narrow lane or have to reverse out of a tight spot in a multi-storey car park.
+Visibility is good out of the front, but rear visibility is very compromised - there’s a big blindspot over your shoulder, and the rear window is narrow.
+It’s a good thing BMW’s clever parking tech comes as standard - it’s capable of parking the car for you, while the steering has a memory function that allows you to retrace your steps automatically, which is great if you meet another car coming towards you on a narrow road and have to reverse.

 The M35i in particular has quite a firm suspension setup, and this does feel rather compromised in town where you really notice speed bumps or poor road surfaces.
 But the same criticism can be said of the M35i’s sporty competitors from Mercedes or Audi - we’ll try the regular 20i model soon to see if it’s more forgiving.